 Health Hazards from Bathroom Mold

-The most common ailment from the other kinds of molds are respiratory and mimic hayfever.
+While black mold can cause chronic fatigue and neurological problems, the most common ailment from the other kinds of molds are respiratory and mimic hayfever.
 Symptoms include allergies, cough, and runny nose.
 Molds can also lead to asthma.
-And if you come into direct contact with mold, it’s possible to break out in a rash.

 Like a canary in the coalmine, if someone in your home already has a compromised immune system, they will likely feel any negative health effects first.